trustfractal/ink-upgrade-template/README.md

 value, and another one to calculate the average of the inserted values.
 Only the owner of the contract should be able to insert new values, with `average` being callable by anyone.
-In the first version, we'll be using the [arithmetic mean][mean].
-Afterwards, we'll upgrade it to use the [median][median], with a slight change in storage to make it more efficient.
+In the first version, we'll be using the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean).
+Afterwards, we'll upgrade it to use the [median](https://en.wikipedia.org/wiki/Median), with a slight change in storage to make it more efficient.

 ### Implementing and deploying the first version